On the Boundedness of the Set of Stabilizing Controllers

 - View All

-This paper shows that the set of rational, strictly proper, robustly stabilizing controllers for single-input single-output linear-time invariant plants will form a bounded (can even be empty) set in the controller parameter space if and only if the order of the stabilizing controller cannot be reduced any further; if the set of proper stabilizing controllers of order r is not empty and the set of strictly proper controllers of order r is bounded, then r is the minimal order of stabilization.
-The paper also extends this result to characterize the set of controllers that guarantee some prespecified performance specifications.
-In particular, it is shown here that the minimal order of a controller that guarantees specified performance is l iff (1) there is a controller of order / guaranteeing the specified performance and (2) the set of strictly proper, robustly stabilizing controllers of order / and guaranteeing the performance is bounded.
-Moreover, if the order of the controller is increased, the set of higher-order controllers which satisfies the specified performance will necessarily be unbounded.
-This characterization is provided for performance specifications, such as gain margin and robust stability, which require a one-parameter family of real polynomials to be Hurwitz, where the parameter is in a closed interval.
-Other performance specifications, such as phase margin and ℋ∞ norm, can be reduced to the problem of determining a set of stabilizing controllers that renders a family of complex polynomials Hurwitz.
-The characterization of the set of controllers for the stabilization of complex polynomials is provided and is used to show the boundedness properties for the set of controllers that guarantee a given phase margin or an upper bound on the ℋ∞ norm.
-Copyright ©2007 John Wiley & Sons, Ltd.
+This paper shows that the set of rational, strictly proper stabilizing controllers for Single Input Single Output (SISO) Linear Time Invariant (LTI) plants will form a bounded (can even be empty) set in the controller parameter space if and only if the order of the stabilizing controller can not be reduced any further; if the set of proper stabilizing controllers of order r is not empty and the set of strictly proper controllers of order r is bounded, then r is the minimal order of stabilization.
+The paper also extends this result to characterize the set of controllers that guarantee some pre-specified performance specifications.
+In particular, it is shown here that the minimal order of a controller that guarantees specified performance is l iff (1) there is a controller of order l guaranteeing the specified performance and (2) the set of strictly proper stabilizing controllers of order l and guaranteeing the performance is bounded.
+Moreover, if the order of the controller is increased, the set of higher order controllers which satisfies the specified performance, will necessarily be unbounded.
+This characterization is provided for performance specifications, such as gain margin and robust stability, which can be posed as the simultaneous stabilization of a family of real polynomials.
+Other performance specifications, such as phase margin and H∞ norm, can be reduced to the problem of determining a set of stabilizing controllers that renders a family of complex polynomials Hurwitz.
+The characterization of the set of controllers for the stabilization of complex polynomials is provided and is used to show the boundedness properties for the set of controllers that guarantee a given phase margin or an upper bound on the H∞ norm. © 2007 IEEE.

 author list (cited authors)

 Malik, W. A., Darbha, S., & Bhattacharyya, S. P.